Legislation 2026-02-20 · 12 min read

 SB 9 & SB 543: Deemed Approved Provisions

 The most powerful change in 2026.
 Under SB 9 and SB 543, if a local agency fails to determine an ADU application is complete within 15 days, or fails to approve/deny within 60 days, the ADU is deemed approved automatically.
-HCD (Housing and Community Development) gains enforcement power to declare non-compliant local actions 'null and void.'
+HCD (Housing and Community Development) gains enforcement power to declare a non-compliant local ADU/JADU ordinance 'null and void' when a city fails to submit it or cure HCD's findings — in which case state standards apply.
 Cities can no longer stall ADU applications.

 2025 Laws Still in Effect

 Do not forget the laws that took effect January 1, 2025 and remain active: AB 976 eliminated owner-occupancy for detached ADUs.
-AB 1332 relaxed setback and height limits with a 30-day ministerial approval timeline.
-SB 1211 expanded multifamily ADU allowances up to 8 units per parcel.
+AB 1332 required every city to create a pre-approved ADU plan program and to approve or deny a detached ADU that uses a pre-approved plan within 30 days (it is a pre-approved-plan law, not a setback/height reform).
+SB 1211 expanded multifamily ADU allowances up to 8 detached units per parcel.
 These continue to apply alongside the new 2026 changes.

 California's ADU Grant Program